 The school year is full of so many rules and schedules, so why not give your family a leave pass on some of the things you’d normally be strict on – just for a night, and to make The Great Backyard Campout even more fun.

 Let the kids take their sheets and blankets outside to your camping set up (if you don’t have sleeping bags, or just if you want to add a glamping feel to the adventure)

 No dishes 'til the morning

 Double up on dessert

 Are you going to pitch a tent, string up a tarp, make a boho glamping extravaganza with sheets and fairy lights (if the weather permits), or just pull your swags or even home mattresses out and sleep under the stars?

 Your kids will love helping decorate and make the shelter a home for the night.
 Embrace their joy for overabundance and let them bring out their favourite cuddly toys.

 Note: make sure your check the weather in the lead up to your Backyard Campout.
 Rain doesn’t mean you can’t camp (camping in the rain is even more fun) but you will need a waterproof shelter.

 Comfort is key

-Making a snuggly sleeping area is a real treat when spending the night outdoors, and that will be particularly easy to do in your backyard and your not having to pack everything into the back of the car.
-Pillows, doonas, cuddly toys, everything can come along!
-Cooler nights also bring out the mozzies, so be sure to have your citronella candles at the ready.
+Making a snuggly sleeping area, with a nice bit of breeze coming through, is a real treat when spending the night outdoors, and that will be particularly easy to do in your backyard and your not having to pack everything into the back of the car.
+Mattresses, pillows, cuddly toys, everything can come along!
+Warm nights can also bring out the mozzies, so be sure to have your mozzie coils at the ready.